What it is, how it's made and how to choose the right one for you

 Cork flooring is perhaps one of Nature's greenest miracle floors.
 Made from all natural and renewable ingredients, cork floors are highly versatile,

-beautiful and sustainable.
-They're priced about the same as most hardwood floors, from $3.99 to $6.99/SF; plus natural cork flooring is a DIY floor that's easy to install, easy to maintain and very long lasting.
+beautiful, and sustainable.
+They're priced about the same as most hardwood floors, from $3.99 to $7.54/SF; plus natural cork flooring is a DIY floor that's easy to install, easy to maintain, and very long lasting.

 The number #1 reason people like cork flooring is because it feels soft but firm to the feet, and is very quiet.
 The minute you step onto a cork floor your knees and back relax.
-You'll love the feeling of cork flooring against your body and the quiet insulating qualities it provides whether you stand in the kitchen for hours, practice yoga in your rec room, living room or bedroom, or just want to sit quietly in prayer or meditation.
+You'll love the feeling of cork flooring against your body and the quiet insulating qualities it provides whether you stand in the kitchen for hours, practice yoga in your rec room, living room, or bedroom, or just want to sit quietly in your office.

-Fact: Cork can last from 50-75 years in most applications.
+Fact: Cork can last for 50+ years in most residential and light commercial applications.

 What makes cork so special?